smokeyfeet/smokeyfeet-site/content/terms.md

 ## Rules to be respected during the camp

-- The attendee will follow dance classes according to the camp schedule and to the level he/she has been assigned to</li>
+- The attendee will follow dance classes according to the camp schedule and to the level he/she has been assigned to

-- When audition is applicable, levels are assigned by the teachers, whose judgment is unquestionable</li>
+- When audition is applicable, levels are assigned by the teachers, whose judgment is unquestionable

 - The teachers can decide to change attendees' level at any time and in all classes